shenae/cheesy-sql-exercise/README.md

 Keep track of your commands!
 Write out your answers in the provided `cheeses.sql.`

 ## Setup
 Write out your table structure before coding.
 Which columns will have text or integers?
-Will you use VARCHAR(255)?
+Will you use VARCHAR?

 Work directly in PSQL.
 Run `psql` in your terminal.